Appendix 2: Visualizing Atomic Orbitals#

 may return a complex expression whereas Z_lm()

 will return the real-valued angular wavefunction.
-Because our goal is to visualize the wavefunctions, we will restrict outselves to the latter here.
+Because our goal is to visualize the wavefunctions, we will restrict ourselves to the latter here.
 The angular wavefunction provides information in all directions, so we will plot this information in 3D.

 There are multiple conventions for spherical coordinates.
 We will use the SciPy/SymPy convention of using theta (\(\theta\)) for the azmuthal (i.e., direction on xy-plane) and phi (\(\phi\)) as the polar angle (i.e., angle from the positive z-axis) for plotting the angular wavefunctions.
-Below, we plot the \(d_{z^2}\) orbital by coding the angular wavefunction expresion by hand.
+Below, we plot the \(d_{z^2}\) orbital by coding the angular wavefunction expression by hand.

 # generate mesh grid of theta and phi values